Alabama State Route 158

 State Route 158 (SR 158) is a 21.44 mi state highway in northern Mobile County in the southwestern corner of the U.S. state of Alabama.
-The western terminus of the highway is at an intersection with Newburn Road in Semmes.
+The western terminus of the highway is at an intersection with U.S. Route 98 (US 98) northwest of Wilmer, just shy of the Mississippi state line.
 The eastern terminus of the highway is at an intersection with U.S. Route 43 (US 43) at Saraland.
-The route will eventually become part of US 98 west of Mobile to the Mississippi state line as a four-lane bypass of Semmes.
+The route will eventually be upgraded to a four-lane bypass of Semmes.

 Route description

-SR 158 serves as a connector route between Interstate 65 (I-65) and US 45/US 98 to the west and US 43 to the east.
-It is a four-lane roadway that connects Semmes with the University of Mobile and Saraland.
+SR 158 serves as a connector route between U.S. Route 98 (US 98) and U.S. Route 45 (US 45) to the west and Interstate 65 (I-65) and U.S. Route 43 (US 43) to the east.
+It is planned as a four-lane expressway that connects Mississippi, Semmes, the University of Mobile and Saraland, but portions of it west of the university are still two-lane as of 2024.
 The route widens to five lanes at its intersection with SR 213 near its interchange with I-65 at exit 13.
-East of the interstate highway, the highway narrows to two lanes as it continues to its intersection with US 43.
+The highway narrows to two lanes east of the interstate highway as it continues to its intersection with US 43.

 History

-Future

-SR 158 is being extended from its current western terminus to US 98.
-It will serve as a bypass of US 98.
-Construction began in 2017 and is scheduled for completion by 2023.
+SR 158 was first formed in 1972, starting at US 43 at Saraland and ending with US 45 at Kushla.

+In the early 2000s, SR 158 was planned to be expanded with an estimated cost of $180 million.
+Construction of SR 158 began in 2004.

+Construction was halted in 2007, due to a lawsuit that was filed by Mobile Bay Keepers against Alabama DOT.
+The lawsuit was over the violation of the Clean Water Act since they were letting construction runoff enter the watershed off the drinking water supply for Mobile County.

+The unfinished part of SR 158 became know as the extension.
+In 2017, the state of Alabama directed $65 millon from the BP oil spill settlement money and an additional $50 million dollars to complete the project and extend the current road from its previous western terminus at Newburn Road 12.16 mi to US 98.
+It bypasses a stretch of US 98 ("Old 98"), colloquially known as "Bloody 98" by locals due to its high amount of traffic fatalities.
+The extension was estimated to cost $80 million.
+After about decade, construction resume in 2017.
+Construction was scheduled for completion by late 2023 to early 2024.
+Most of the route is completed, with the portion west of Wilmer still under construction as of June 2023.
+The extension opened to traffic on October 17, 2023.